OpenTranslationBible/open-bible/en-GB/48.Galatians/md/galatians-01.md

 I assure you before God that what I am writing to you is not a lie.

 ## Galatians 1:21
-Then I went to the regions of Syria and Cilicia.
+Afterwards, I travelled to the regions of Syria and Cilicia.

 ## Galatians 1:22
 I remained unknown by face to the churches of Judea that are in Christ.